 The Ethical Theories: Brief Summary

 Consequentialism names a type of ethical theory that judges human practices, like actions or rules, based on their consequences.
 Human practices that produce good consequences are morally right, while ones that produce bad consequences are morally wrong.
+Roughly speaking, a consequentialist says that you should do certain things, because those actions produce good consequences.
 By far the most common historical variant of consequentialism is Classic Utilitarianism.
 Classic Utilitarianism was advocated by such philosophers as Jeremy Bentham and John Stuart Mill.

 Deontology names a type of ethical theory that judges human practices based on whether they are consistent with certain duties that the theory holds as intrinsically moral.
 Consequences are irrelevant to a fully deontological theory.
 Deontological theories tend to focus on the motives of actions, and whether a given action was motivated by duty or something else.
 In many deontological theories, motivation by moral duty itself–rather than other factors, like self-interest–is essential to an action’s being morally right.
+An advocate of deontology says that you should do certain things, just because those things are the right things to do, (they “align with duty.”)
 The originator of deontology as a formal theoretical framework was the German philosopher, Immanuel Kant.
 Later advocates have included W.D.
 Ross, Robert Nozick and Christine Korsgaard.

 Virtue ethics names a type of ethical theory that takes virtues of character, rather than individual actions or rules, as the most fundamental ethical concepts.
 Moral virtues like honesty, courage, integrity, temperance and generosity are taken to be inherently good first, then actions are evaluated based on whether they express those virtues.
 That is, do the actions match what a virtuous person would do in those circumstances?
+Basically, a virtue ethicist says that you should do certain things, because they are examples of good character.
 Modern virtue ethics takes inspiration from the moral theories of Ancient Greek philosophers like Plato, Aristotle, and the Stoics, (especially Aristotle.)
 Prominent advocates include Christine Swanton, Rosalind Hursthouse and Alasdair MacIntyre.